jlegange145299/MultiPlayerGame/README.md

 # MultiPlayerGame
 HTML 5 online multi-player game.

-# Welcome to the MultiPlayerGame wiki!
+# Welcome to the MultiPlayerGame Summary!

 This is a project to create a simple on-line multi player game.